udontur/turix/docs/info/no-nix.md

 ### 5. SSH
 Follow [SSH Guide](../nixing/ssh.md) to setup SSH for GitHub

+### 6. Quickshell
+Since the quickshell settings always change, it will not be declarative, it will be backed up periodically

 ## ⚠️ Warnings
 ### 1. username@host
 The configuration will **BREAK** if the user is not `udontur` and the host is not `earth`